tomasjurasek/tomasjurasek.github.io/_posts/2023-10-15-mental-model-of-ddd.md

 Only then, and not before, should you consider implementation.
 It's really *easier, faster and cheaper* to do [Strategy Design of Domain-Driven Design](https://thedomaindrivendesign.io/what-is-strategic-design/) by domain, not by engineers.

-*If you want to go fast, do think right.*
+*If you want to go far, do things right.*